GennaroDiFiandra/GennaroDiFiandra/README.md

-# Ciao 👋, mi chiamo Gennaro Di Fiandra e <br>sono un WordPress Developer.
+# Hello 👋, my name is Gennaro Di Fiandra and <br>I am a WordPress Developer.

-Sono uno Sviluppatore WordPress con 13 anni di esperienza.
-Sviluppo su tutto lo stack: HTML, CSS (SCSS e Bootstrap), Javascript (ESnext), PHP (OOP), SQL.
-So sviluppare theme, plugin e block (sia in React che in PHP).

-Ho esperienza di sviluppo sulla maggior parte delle core API e WooCommerce; sull’integrazione delle librerie Carbon Field e Advanced Custom Fields; nell’utilizzo di Gutenberg e dei principali page builder.
+I am a WordPress Developer with 13 years of experience.
+I develop all over the stack: HTML, CSS (plus SCSS and Bootstrap), Javascript, PHP, SQL.
+I am able to develop themes, plugins and blocks (both in React and PHP).

+I have experience over the most core APIs and WooCommerce; with the integration of Carbon Fields and Advanced Custom Fields; with the use of Gutenberg and most popular page builders.

-Nel lavorare sullo stack di tecnologie su indicato, utilizzo diversi tool per un workflow efficiente tra cui Devilbox (Docker), ZSH, WP-CLI, npm, gulp, composer, Visual Studio Code, Nano, GIT, GitHub, Chrome, Postman, Markdown.
+I use a set of tools in my workflow: Devilbox (Docker), ZSH, WP-CLI, npm, gulp, composer, Visual Studio Code, Nano, GIT, GitHub, Chrome, Postman, Markdown.

-Nel periodo da freelance ho studiato anche marketing (brand positioning, copywriting, advertising, SEO) e UX design che ho applicato alla mia attività.
-Di recente, ho studiato React (stack React 18, React Router 6, Zustand, Typescript, Vite) e al momento sono in grado si svolgere task di bassa complessità su app esistenti e sviluppare blocchi per l'editor di WordPress.
+During freelancing, I have learned about marketing (brand positioning, copywriting, advertising, SEO) and UX design and I applied this knowledge to my business.

+In 2023, I have learned about React (stack React 18, React Router 6, Zustand, Typescript, Vite) and now I am able to complete low complexity tasks on existent applications and develop WordPress blocks.

-So usare in maniera basica Figma, Affinity Designer, Photoshop, Adobe XD e più avanzata Camtasia Studio.
+I am able to use Figma, Affinity Designer, Photoshop, Adobe XD to get values for CSS and Camtasia Studio to produce video tutorials.

-Nel lavoro e non, uso la suite di Google (Search Engine, YouTube, Maps, Drive, Docs, Sheets, Slides Calendar, Gmail), Notion e ChatGPT.
+Moreover, I am proficient with the Google suite (Search Engine, YouTube, Maps, Drive, Docs, Sheets, Slides Calendar, Gmail), Notion and some AIs.

-Ho una comprensione della lingua inglese che mi permette di studiare testi e video in lingua e di comunicare per iscritto; devo migliorare nel dialogo e a tal proposito, sto studiando quotidianamente.

-Oltre all'Informatica, dedico il tempo a giocare con la mia nipotina, a cucinare, a guardare una partita di calcio, un film o una serie tv.
+I have a good level of reading and writing in the English language, while I am less proficient in conversation, especially in the listening part (I am working to improve).

+In addition to my professional role as a web developer, I manage all aspects of independent living.
+This experience is constantly enhancing my organizational skills.

+Besides, I enjoy playing with my granddaughter, learning new things, running, cooking, watching a soccer game, a movie or a TV series.

+The topics I am most interested in and I learn about are health, wealth, productivity